jneug/typst-mantys/docs/manual.typ

 Start writing your manual.

-If you alread use #TIDY to document your functions, use @cmd:tidy-module to parse and display a module directly in MANTYS:
+If you alread use TIDY to document your functions, use @cmd:tidy-module to parse and display a module directly in MANTYS:
 #sourcecode[```typ
-  #tidy-module("utils", read("../src/lib/utils.typ"))
+  TIDY-module("utils", read("../src/lib/utils.typ"))
   ```]

-Read @subsec:using-tidy for more details about using #TIDY with MANTYS.
+Read @subsec:using-tidy for more details about using TIDY with MANTYS.

 = Usage <sec:usage>